magisterquis/curlrevshell/README.md

     	Terminal prompt; don't forget a trailing space (default "> ") -serve-files-from directory
-    	Optional directory from which to serve static files -tls-certificate-cache file
+    	Optional directory from which to serve static files -template template
+    	Optional template file, used if it exists -tls-certificate-cache file
     	Optional file in which to cache generated TLS certificate (default "/home/stuart/.cache/sstls/cert.txtar")
 ```